Iman-hamdan/Iman-hamdan/README.md

 ## 🌱 Current Project
 **Drug Review Sentiment Analysis**
-This project aims to analyze and predict customer sentiment in drug reviews to provide valuable insights for healthcare applications.
-Using a combination of natural language processing and machine learning, I’m developing a model that can classify user feedback with high accuracy.
+This project focuses on analyzing and predicting customer sentiment in drug reviews to support decision-making in healthcare.
+Through natural language processing and machine learning, I aim to build a model that accurately classifies and interprets user feedback.

-- **Objective**: Predict sentiments from drug review data to enhance decision-making in healthcare.
+- **Objective**: Enhance healthcare decision-making by analyzing drug reviews.
-- **Method**: Implementing NLP and ML techniques to process and analyze user sentiments.
+- **Method**: NLP and machine learning techniques to process and classify sentiment.
 - **Repository**: [Drug-Review-Analysis](#) _(Add repository link)_

 ---